-In December, 2019 T-Mobile switched on its 5G network using the 600 MHz frequency band.
+In December 2019, T-Mobile switched on its 600 MHz frequency band 5G network.
 The deployment covered more than 200 million people and more than 5 000 cities and towns across the country.
-In January 2021, the operator announced its 5G network covered 280 million people, equivalent to more than 84% of the population.
-It should however be noted that data rates available with the 600 MHz spectrum alone is lower than the data rates provided by 4G services.
+In March 2021, the operator announced its 5G network covered 287 million people, equivalent to more than 87% of the population.
+The operator announced the same month it reached the ten million milestone of 5G users.
+Also, T-Mobile launched its 5G Home Internet services with more than 30 million households eligible.